 We’ve noticed that oil pulling is one of the latest trends to take the wellness community by storm - but it’s not new.
 Oil pulling is an ancient, Indian folk remedy claimed to whiten your teeth, freshen your breath and greatly improve your oral health.
 But does it really work?
 Read on to find out!

 Your mouth contains hundreds of bacteria.
-Some of these bacteria are harmful, and lead to tooth decay, bad breath, and gum disease.
+Some of these bacteria are harmful, and lead to spreading illness, tooth decay, bad breath, and gum disease.
 Research shows that oil pulling is a proven way to remove harmful bacteria that brushing and flossing leave behind.

 Things you should know: